1amandeep1/anuvaya_project/README.md

 - Tests: add integration tests for API routes (register/login/post flow) and unit tests for core logic.
 - Pagination: add cursor-based pagination for the posts endpoint.

-## Next steps I can do for you

-- Add a minimal integration test (register → login → create post) and re-enable the test script.
-- Add an idempotency guard on POST /posts to avoid accidental duplicate posts.
-- Replace the file store with SQLite + Prisma and wire up migrations.

-If you want me to update the README further or implement any of the next steps, tell me which and I'll proceed.